Dorian-MB/dotfiles/nvim/README.md

 # Usage
-This is a personal nvim config, everything already install.
+This is a personal nvim config.

 # Credit